 • 4-6 cups Water – Enough to fill a wide pan about halfway through

-• 2 tbsp Barley malt syrup, honey or brown sugar – Optional
+• 2 tablespoon Barley malt syrup, honey or brown sugar – Optional

 Toppings